Libensemble/libensemble/docs/tutorials/executor_forces_tutorial.rst

     import numpy as np

-    # To retrieve our MPI Executor instance
-    from libensemble.executors.executor import Executor

     # Optional status codes to display in libE_stats.txt for each gen or sim
     from libensemble.message_numbers import WORKER_DONE, TASK_FAILED

-    def run_forces(H, _, sim_specs):
+    def run_forces(H, persis_info, sim_specs, libE_info):
         calc_status = 0

         # Parse out num particles, from generator function
         particles = str(int(H["x"][0][0]))

-        # num particles, timesteps, also using num particles as seed
+        # app arguments: num particles, timesteps, also using num particles as seed
         args = particles + " " + str(10) + " " + particles

-        # Retrieve our MPI Executor instance
+        # Retrieve our MPI Executor
-        exctr = Executor.executor
+        exctr = libE_info["executor"]

-        # Submit our forces app for execution
+        # Submit our forces app for execution.
         task = exctr.submit(app_name="forces", app_args=args)

         # Block until the task finishes
         task.wait()

 We retrieve the generated number of particles from ``H`` and construct an argument string for our launched application.
 The particle count doubles up as a random number seed here.

-We then retrieve our previously instantiated Executor from the class definition, where it was automatically stored as an attribute.
+We then retrieve our previously instantiated Executor.

 After submitting the "forces" app for execution, a :ref:`Task<task_tag>` object is returned that correlates with the launched app.